Bartholin's cyst: Prognosis

 While Bartholin cysts can be quite painful, they are not life-threatening.
 New cysts cannot absolutely be prevented from forming, but surgical or laser removal of a cyst makes it less likely that a new one will form at the same site.
 Those with a cyst are more likely than those without a cyst to get one in the future.
 They can recur every few years or more frequently.

 A randomized control trial (the WoMan trial) was performed in the Netherlands and England from 2010 to 2014.
-Women with bartholin's cysts were randomly assigned to receive treatment via Word catheter or marsupialization to compare rate of recurrence over a 1-year period.
+Women with Bartholin's cysts were randomly assigned to receive treatment via Word catheter or marsupialization to compare the rate of recurrence over a 1-year period.
 This trial found that recurrence rates were quite similar between the two treatments.
 Recurrence occurred in 12% of women in the catheter group and 10% of women in the marsupialization group.
 They did find that the frequency of use of analgesics was greater in the marsupialization group than the catheter group.